axis7818/altoid-mojito-discord/README.md

 - **ALTOIDMOJITO_AZURE_DOMAIN**: The Azure tenant where the service principal lives.
 - **ALTOIDMOJITO_AZURE_RESOURCE_GROUP**: The resource group containing the Minecraft VM.
 - **ALTOIDMOJITO_AZURE_VM_NAME**: The name of the VM running the minecraft server.
-- **ALTOIDMOJITO_MINECRAFT_SERVER_URL**: The hostname for the minecraft server.
-This is what players would use to log in.
-Contact the server administrator for this value.
-- **ALTOIDMOJITO_MINECRAFT_SERVER_PORT**: Optional override.
-Contact the server administrator for this value.